epam/TimeBaseTimescaleConnector/README.md

 ```

-`RETRY_ATTEMPT` is an important Timescale configuration parameter.
+`RETRY_ATTEMPT` is an important replicator's configuration parameter.
 Use it to set a number of replication retry attempts in case there has been any interruptions in the replication process or connection failures.
 With each retry the last ms data is deleted and the replication resumes from this timestamp.

 The flow is as follows: